 Results: The main results of the study should be stated and the statistical significance level should be indicated.

-Conclusion: The results of the study should be summarized and the clinical applicability of the results should be defined.
+Conclusion: The results of this study should be summarized and their clinical applicability should be defined.

-Keywords: The abstract should be followed by 3 to 6 keywords provided in Index Medicus under “Medical Subject Heading (MeSH)”.
+Keywords: The abstract should be followed by three to six keywords provided in Index Medicus under “Medical Subject Heading (MeSH).”

 2.3.b.
 Main Text

-The main text of the article should include the following headings:
+The main text of the article should include the following.

-Introduction: This should consist of a brief background to the subject and the study objective(s), supported by information from the literature.
+Introduction: This should consist of a brief background of the subject and study objective(s), supported by information from the literature.

 Methods: The study plan should be clearly described, including whether the study was randomized and retrospective or prospective, the inclusion and exclusion criteria applied, the patient/sample number and characteristics, and the statistical methods used.

-Results: The results of the study should be stated, with tables/figures given in numerical order; the results should be evaluated according to the statistical analysis methods applied.
-See the Tables, Graphics, Figures, And Images section of the General Guidelines for details about the preparation of visual material.
+Results: The results of the study should be stated with tables/figures in numerical order, and the results should be evaluated according to the statistical analysis methods applied.
+See the Tables, Graphics, Figures, And Images section of the General Guidelines for details regarding the preparation of the visual material.

-Discussion: The study results should be discussed in terms of their favorable and unfavorable aspects and they should be compared with the literature.
-The conclusion of the study should be highlighted.
+Discussion: The study results should be discussed in terms of their favorable and unfavorable aspects and should be compared with the literature.
+The conclusions of this study are as follows:

-Study Limitations: This section should state which data and analyses could not be included in the study, discuss the limitations of the study, and give recommendations for future studies.
+Study Limitations: This section should state which data and analyses could not be included in the study, discuss the limitations of the study, and provide recommendations for future studies.

-Acknowledgments: Any technical or financial support or editorial contributions (statistical analysis, English evaluation) towards the study should appear at the end of the article.
+Acknowledgments: Any technical or financial support or editorial contributions (statistical analysis and English language evaluation) towards the study should appear at the end of the article.

-References: Authors are responsible for the accuracy of the references.
-See the General Guidelines for details about the usage and formatting required.
+References: The authors are responsible for the accuracy of the references.
+See the General Guidelines for details regarding the required usage and formatting.

-Brief/Case reports should present cases that are rarely seen, feature novelty in diagnosis and treatment, and contribute to our current knowledge.
-The main text should include the introduction, case presentation, discussion, and references.
+Brief/case reports should present cases that are rarely seen, feature novelty in diagnosis and treatment, and contribute to the current knowledge.
+The main text should include an introduction, a case presentation, a discussion, and references.

-Review articles can address any aspect of clinical or basic topic and should be written in a format that describes, discusses, and analyzes the current state of knowledge or clinical use based on the latest evidence and offers directions for future research.
-Most review articles are invited, but uninvited review submissions are also welcome.
-Contacting the section editor is recommended before submitting a review.
-Reviews articles analyze topics in depth, independently, and without bias.
-All cited literature should be referenced.
+Review articles can address any aspect of the clinical or basic topic and should be written in a format that describes, discusses, and analyzes the current state of knowledge or clinical use based on the latest evidence and offers directions for future research.
+Most review articles are invited, but uninvited review submissions are welcomed.
+Contacting the section editor is recommended before the submission of the review.
+Review articles analyzed topics in depth, independently, and without bias.
+All cited studies were referenced.

-Letters to the Editor should be short commentaries related to current developments in the topic and their scientific and social aspects or may ask questions or offer further contributions in response to articles published in the Journal.
-Any information that may indicate an individual or institution should be excluded from the main document to ensure a blinded review process.
+Letters to the Editor should be short commentaries related to current developments in the topic and their scientific and social aspects or may ask questions or offer further contributions in response to articles published in the journal.
+Any information indicating an individual or institution should be excluded from the main document to ensure a blinded review process.

-Reference listings must be following ICMJE standards and be numbered consecutively at the end of the manuscript in the order in which they are mentioned in the text.
-Authors are responsible for the accuracy of references.
-Journal titles should be abbreviated following the journal abbreviations in Index Medicus/ Medline/PubMed (for journal abbreviations consult the List of Journals indexed for MEDLINE, published annually by NLM).
+The reference listings must follow the ICMJE standards and be numbered consecutively at the end of the manuscript in the order in which they are mentioned in the text.
+The authors are responsible for the accuracy of the references.
+Journal titles should be abbreviated following the journal abbreviations in Index Medicus/Medline/PubMed (for journal abbreviations, consult the List of Journals indexed in MEDLINE, published annually by NLM).

-Authors are responsible for the accuracy of the references.
-References should be numbered consecutively in the order in which they are first mentioned in the text.
-The Journal of Orthopedics Research and Rehabilitation uses American Medical Association (AMA) Citation Style for references.
-Each reference should be cited in the text using superscript Arabic numerals (e.g.,1, 2, 3…).
-Multiple references may be cited in the same instance.
-If you are citing sequential references, these should be indicated with a hyphen.
-Nonsequential references should be separated with commas.
-There should not be a space between numbers.
-References are found at the end of a manuscript and are titled “References” and each item should be listed in numerical order as opposed to alphabetically.
+The authors are responsible for the accuracy of the references.
+References should be numbered consecutively in order in which they are first mentioned in the text.
+This journal uses the American Medical Association (AMA) citation style as a reference.
+Each reference should be cited in the text using superscript Arabic numerals (e.g.,1, 2, and 3).
+Similarly, multiple references can be cited.
+If sequential references are cited, they should be indicated by a hyphen.
+Nonsequential references should be separated by commas.
+There should be no space between numbers.
+References are found at the end of the manuscript and are titled “References.”
+Each item should be listed in numerical order, as opposed to alphabetically.
 The format for author names is "Surname1 AB, Surname2 CD, ...".
-Note that there is a comma between each full name, but there is no punctuation within each name.
-If a reference has up to six authors, include them all.
-If there are more than six authors, list the first three, followed by "et al." Then add the name of the article (only the first letter of the sentence and the first letter of the special names will be capitalized), short journal name, year, volume, number, page number (15-8, not 15-18) and a space between the punctuation marks.
-The name of the journal should be written in italic, and a point should be placed at the end.
-The format used for the manuscript submission should be as specified in Index Medicus (www.icmje.org).
+Note that there is a comma between each full name, but no punctuation within each name.
+If a reference had up to six authors, it was included.
+If there are more than six authors, list the first three, followed by "et al." Then, add the name of the article (only the first letter of the sentence and the first letter of the special names will be capitalized), short journal name, year, volume, number, page number (15-8, not 15-18) and space between punctuation marks.
+The journal name should be written in italics and a point should be placed at the end.
+The format used for manuscript submission should be specified in Index Medicus (www.icmje.org).

 1) Journal article

-Author(s), Article title, Journal name (abbreviated and italicized), Year of publication (followed by a semi-colon), Volume number, Issue number, Part or supplement number (when applicable), Inclusive page number(s).
+Author(s), article title, journal name (abbreviated and italicized), year of publication (followed by semi-colon), volume number, issue number, part or supplement number (when applicable), and inclusive page number(s).

 2) Whole Book

 Author(s).
 Book Title.
-Edition number (if it is the second edition or above).
-Publisher's name; copyright year.
+Number of editions ( second edition or above).
+Publisher's name: Copyright Year

 Example: Riegelman RK, Kirkwood B. Public Health 101: Healthy People--Healthy Populations.
 2nd ed.
-Jones & Bartlett Learning; 2015.
+Jones and Bartlett’s Learning (2015).

 3) Chapter in a Book

 Author(s).
 Chapter title.
 Editor, eds.
 In: Author, Book Title. edition.
-Publisher; Year: pages.
+Publisher: Year, page.

-Example: Bliss CM, Wolfe M. Chapter 34: Common clinical manifestations of gastrointestinal disease.
+Example: Bliss CM, Wolfe M. Chapter 34.
+Common clinical manifestations of gastrointestinal disease.
 In: Andreoli TE, Cecil RL, eds.
-Andreoli and Carpenter's Cecil Essentials of Medicine.
+Andreoli’s and Carpenter's Cecil Essentials of Medicine.
 8th ed.
 Saunders/Elsevier; 2010:382-400.

 4) Article in electronic format